17 tips for finding an apartment in Paris (Part 2)

 17. Accepting an apartment quickly

 Finally a commitment has been made.
-But unfortunately the flat is not in your favourite district?
+But unfortunately the apartment is not in your favourite district?
 It's affordable, but it's a new building instead of a classic Haussmann-style apartment in the center of Paris?
-Of course, your dream could still appear one day, but as long as you don't feel bad and it's especially your first flat in Paris, the simple saying "A bird in the hand is worth two in the bush" is recommended.
+Of course, your dream could still appear one day, but as long as you don't feel bad and it's especially your first apartment in Paris, the simple saying "A bird in the hand is worth two in the bush" is recommended.

 Grab it and look forward to your new life in Paris!